tsolucio/coreBOSwsLibrary/README.md

 You can find additional information on the usage of the libraries in the [coreBOS documentation wiki](http://corebos.org/documentation) and tests and examples in the [coreBOS Webservice Development tool](https://github.com/tsolucio/coreBOSwsDevelopment).

+The *coreBOS* team is actively maintaining the PHP and Javascript versions of the library.

+David Fernández (kapsule) is maintaining the python version at [kapsule/coreBOSwsLibrary](https://github.com/kapsule/coreBOSwsLibrary). *Thank you* David

+The java library is not being maintained.
+Any help is appreciated.

 These libraries have been built using several other open source libraries whose details are given below:

 CURL based HTTP Client